cybersectroll/TrollAMSI/README.md

 - DYNAMIC: Nothing much really.
 Note that Add-Type method will leave disk artifacts, whereas hosting the compiled DLL on a webserver and using Load() is completely in memory

 ## TESTING
-- Tested on win defender, 2 AV and 1 EDR
+- Tested on 5 AV/EDR products
 - Eitherway security products pay greater emphasis to amsi.dll and the relevant winapi calls for byte patching which we do not touch

 ## Wishlist